 4. Go Hiking on Miyajima Island

 I loved Miyajima Island.
-I spent the day hiking on Mt.
-Misen and it turned out to be one my favorite days in my five weeks in Japan.
+I didn’t plan on doing it, but hiking on Mt.
+Misen turned out to be one my favorite things to do in Hiroshima.

 Formally known as Itsukushima, Miyajima is a small island about an hour south of Hiroshima City.
 It’s more commonly referred to as Miyajima or “Shrine Island” because of its close association to Itsukushima Shrine, a Shinto shrine and UNESCO World Heritage Site famous for its giant torii gate that appears to float on water at high tide.

 Along with Amanohashidate in northern Kyoto and Matsushima Bay in Miyagi, Itsukushima Shrine’s torii gate is one of Japan’s three most celebrated views.
 It’s without a doubt the most visited attraction in Hiroshima.

 Aside from Itsukushima Shrine and its “floating” torii gate, Miyajima is also home to a cluster of smaller temples and shrines like Daisho-in Temple and Daiganji Temple.
 My favorite was Gojunoto, the five-storied pagoda right next to Toyokuni Shrine.